schellenberg/computerscience30/docs/_sources/index.rst.txt

 Helpful Links
 ::::::::::::::

-- `p5js template folder <https://github.com/schellenberg/cs30-p5js-template/archive/refs/heads/main.zip>`_ -- extract the .zip file, then make/download a copy of this each time you are creating a new project
-- `CodingJS <https://codingjs.wmcicompsci.ca/>`_ -- practice small JavaScript programming problems
-- `p5js Reference <https://p5js.org/reference/>`_ -- explains all the p5js functions available to you
 - `The Coding Train Tutorials <http://thecodingtrain.com/Tutorials/>`_ -- great stuff from Daniel Shiffman
 - `MDN JavaScript Web Docs <https://developer.mozilla.org/en-US/docs/Web/JavaScript>`_ -- general JavaScript help (not p5js specific)
 - `Open Game Art <https://opengameart.org/>`_ -- provides a variety of high quality, freely licensed art, so that free/open source game developers can use it in their games